-The Geocentric Datum of Australia 2020 (GDA2020, Figure 4) is being implemented to modernise the geodetic positioning, based on 1994 models (ICSM, 2018).
+Data should be processed on the Geocentric Datum of Australia 2020 (Figure 2; GDA2020) which is being implemented to modernise the geodetic positioning, based on 1994 models (ICSM, 2018).
 Stage 1 of GDA2020 will be fixed to the epoch 2020.0 and Stage 2 (anticipated in 2020) will transition to a time dependent reference frame and will be known as the Australian Terrestrial Reference Frame (ATRF).
-Considering this upcoming change, it is thus a recommended practice to horizontally transform data to GDA2020 during processing and rendering.
-Specific information regarding GDA2020, including transformation parameters, can be found on GA's website.
+Specific information regarding GDA2020 can also be found on GA's website.

-Figure 4 Extent of GDA2020 on the Australian continental shelf (Geoscience Australia)
+Figure 2 Extent of GDA2020 on the Australian continental shelf (Geoscience Australia)